 Grandpa grew up around women – a lot of women.
 He was the youngest of 7 children and had 5 older sisters.
 His mother’s twin sister was a fixture at their house as well.
 He was in the constant company of women who were crazy about him.
 He grew up understanding how to relate to women, not in a vulgar way, but in a way that connected easily.

 My Pop used to complain that when he was in high school he hated to bring a date over to the house for dinner – that she would spend the next week talking about how much she liked his father, not exactly what he was after on a hot date.
 In his later years I remember taking Grandpa to the grocery store.
 We were in the checkout line and the checker was really agitated with the customer ahead of us.
-She was a very large African-American woman who was loudly expressing her frustration at a customer who didn’t speak English.
 As we approached the front of the line my inclination was to keep my mouth shut and get out of her way.
 Grandpa greeted her warmly, “Hello my lovely Delores, how is your day going?”
 She caught her breath and they just chatted as she checked us out.
 As he walked ahead of me she put her hand on my shoulder and told me that my grandpa always made her feel good when he came through her line – she just loved him.
 He had that effect on the nurses who helped to care for him, on my brother’s wives, on the neighbors, on me.
 I was his only granddaughter, this first Carter girl born since his sister Olive in 1915.
 He doted on me and I adored just being in his presence.
 He was a strong and thoughtful man who had no problem putting you ahead of himself.
 He made me and everyone he met feel valued and important.

 On this rare afternoon he took me out to the asphalt in his work clothes – overalls and t-shirt.
 He held onto the back of the seat of my bike and ran down the street behind me as I pedaled as hard as I could.
 I could hear the “stomp” of his workbooks as they hit the pavement.
 As I sped up I could only hear the rush of the wind in my face.
 I yelled back at him, “Don’t let go, I’m afraid!”
 He yelled back, “Too late!
 You’re on your own!”
 Upon hearing this I felt the urge to brake, but feared that I would topple over if I slowed down.
 He ran after me and yelled to keep pedaling, so I did.
 I did slow down and turn back towards him, only to see him still running towards me in his work boots.
 I raced back his way and he wheeled his arm in a huge circle like a first base coach telling a runner to round the base, so I pedaled on past him while he clapped and smiled.